-Would you like to arrange a workshop at your workplace, school or community organization?
+Would you like to arrange a workshop or keynote presentation at your workplace, school or community organization?

 Using anecdotes, humor, and sample dialogue, the audience will be introduced to the Connected Parenting model.
 Both theory and practice will be explained step-by-step.
 Participants will leave inspired with practical and useful strategies to try as soon as they get home.